 Get exclusive member benefits & effect social change.
 Join Today

 Oral cancer is a cancer that develops in the tissues of the mouth or throat.
+It belongs to a larger group of cancers called head and neck cancers.
 Most develop in the squamous cells found in your mouth, tongue, and lips.
 Oral cancers are most often discovered after they have spread to the lymph nodes of the neck.
-Early detection is key to surviving this cancer.
+Early detection is key to surviving oral cancer.

 Oral cancers include cancers of the:

-Your first line of defense against oral cancers is your dentist.
-They’re often the first healthcare provider to notice signs of oral cancer.
+Your dentist is often the first healthcare provider to notice signs of oral cancer.

 People who consume large amounts of alcohol and tobacco are at an even greater risk, especially when both products are used on a regular basis.